nzrutman/hello_fairy_ble/README.md

 ### Status Notifications

-The device sends status updates via BLE notifications when state changes:
+The device sends status updates via BLE notifications when state changes from the remote.
+Maybe also in response to some query command that I haven't discovered yet.

 - Power state (byte 6): `00` = off, `01` = on
 - Mode (byte 7): `01` = color mode, `02` = preset mode
 - Color data (bytes 8-13): HSV values when in color mode